 Start by decluttering your beauty products and investing in simple, clean and cruelty-free brands.

-Once you have a good cleanser, toner and moisturiser, you only need minimal makeup for a simple ‘your skin but better’ look.
-You can reduce your makeup collection to 5 fundamental items: foundation, bronzer/highlighter (doubles up as eye-shadow), eyebrow pencil, mascara and a rosy lipstick (doubles up as blusher).
+Once you have a good cleanser, moisturiser, and SPF, you only need minimal makeup for a simple ‘your skin but better’ look.
+You can reduce your makeup collection to 6 fundamental items: SPF, BB cream/foundation, bronzer/highlighter (doubles up as eye-shadow), eyebrow pencil, mascara and a rosy lipstick (doubles up as blusher).

 Putting on makeup can take an inordinate amount of time in the morning, so try to streamline this process.
 I’ve got my minimal makeup look down to about 5 minutes, whilst still feeling put-together and presentable for the day.